ucsb-seclab/shimware/README.md

 ## Installation

 ### Prerequisites
-`mmio_finder` and `location_finder` require `angr` and its numerous dependencies.
+Shimware requires `angr` and its numerous dependencies.
-Please install angr via one of the methods documented on [http://angr.io/] However, we strongly using [angr-dev | http://github.com/angr/angr-dev] to install angr, as this is a research prototype, which benefits from the latest angr improvements.
+Please install angr via one of the methods documented on [http://angr.io/] However, we strongly encourage using [angr-dev | http://github.com/angr/angr-dev] to install angr, as this is a research prototype, which benefits from the latest angr improvements.
 As such, we do not include angr as a setuptools dependency, you'll want to deal with that yourself (e.g., to have proper Unicorn support)

-All of these tools, and angr itself, require Python 3.

 These tools have only been tested on Linux, particularly Ubuntu 18.04 and 20.04.